-2.12.1 If the Customer instructs Numbergroup to cease or port the provision of a NGN (non- geographic number) or GN (geographic number) Numbergroup has the right to charge the Customer a disconnection fee of £99 for each NGN number.
+2.12.1 If the Customer instructs Numbergroup to cease or port the provision of a NGN (non-geographic number) or GN (geographic number), Numbergroup has the right to charge the Customer a disconnection fee of £99.00 for each telephone number supplied.

 2.12.2 If the Customer instructs Numbergroup to cease or port the provision of a Memorable NGN (non-geographic number) or Memorable GN (geographic number) Numbergroup has the right to charge the Customer a Number Porting fee of equivalent to 36 (Thirty Six) x Monthly Rental Fee associated with each Memorable Telephone Number.